Hiking trails near Niagara Falls

 4. Bring some water and a snack and don’t forget your camera.
 Carry your gear in a knapsack to keep your hands free for hiking.

-5. Remember that the river is as deep as the gorge is high and moving violently.
-No matter how a good a swimmer you are if you fall in the river there is a good chance you will not make it out.
+5. Remember that the river is as deep as the gorge is high and the water is moving violently.
+No matter how a good a swimmer you are if you fall in the river there is a very good chance you will not make it out.
 Do not under any circumstances go in the water (it’s illegal).
 The rocks along the edge can be as slippery as ice in winter so stay away from the edge!